Marlins vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- The Marlins have played as the favorite in three of their past 10 games and won each of those contests.
+- The Marlins have played as the underdog in five of their past 10 games and have gone 4-1 in those contests.

+- When it comes to the over/under, the Marlins and their opponents are 5-5-0 in their previous 10 games.

+- Bookmakers have not posted a spread in any of the Marlins' past 10 contests.

 Read More About This Game